quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 # Introduction

-The SCHC Working Group has developed the {{RFC8724}} SCHC technology for Low-Power Wide-Area (LPWA) networks, providing efficient header compression and fragmentation mechanisms.
+The SCHC Working Group has developed the {{RFC8724}} SCHC protocol for Low-Power Wide-Area (LPWA) networks, providing efficient header compression and fragmentation mechanisms.
 As SCHC adoption expands beyond its original scope, there is a need to define a minimal architecture that identifies only